elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 The evaluation of the above lines splits the `plant.code` field in SQL, not any more in Elixir as we were doing.
 The `fragment` clause lets us write SQL, and pass it to Ecto.
-Notice how we are protecting it with `~S`, to avoid interpretation of `\` which we need in our SQL query.
-Also notice how we are now assuming that our SQL engine provides that `substring` function, which can, or can not be the case.
+Notice how we are prepending our string fragment with `~S`, to avoid interpretation of `\` which we need in our SQL query.
+Also notice how we are now assuming that our SQL engine provides that `substring` function, which is most likely the case but who knows maybe also not.

 An other consecuence is that we now need to join the two tables to retrieve the `accession_id` value corresponding to an `accession.code`.
 With our naïve approach, we found this information